mohebifar/php-jalali-extension/README.md

 php-jalali-extension
 ====================

-A php extension for Jalali dates
+A php extension for Jalali dates.